Sanchuniathon: The history of the gods

-As in the Greek and Hittite theogonies, Sanchuniathon's Elus/Cronus overthrows his father Sky or Uranus and castrates him.
-However, Zeus Demarûs (that is, Hadad Ramman), purported son of Dagon but actually son of Uranus, eventually joins with Uranus and wages war against Cronus.
-To El/Cronus is attributed the practice of circumcision.
-Twice we are told that El/Cronus sacrificed his own son.
 At some point, peace is made, and Zeus Adados (Hadad) and Astarte reign over the land with Cronus' permission.
-An account of the events is written by the Cabeiri and by Asclepius, under Thoth's direction.
+An account of the events is written by the Cabeiri and by Asclepius (Eshmun), under Thoth's direction.

 About serpents

 A passage about serpent worship follows in which it is not clear what part is from Sanchuniathon and what part from Philo of Byblus:

 On the Phoenician Alphabet

 A further work of Sanchuniathon noted by Eusebius (P.E.
 1.10.45) is a treatise On the Phoenician Alphabet.